Octopus-free/Capstone-Project/README.md

 I had to transform the project's data to dataset with unique user's records.

 The second problem was the most dataset columns was not a feature columns.
 These columns included records that described user's sessions and actions.
-And I wrangled the data and aggregeted it.
+And I wrangled the data and aggregated it.

 <a id="improvement"></a>